Apple to unveil foldable iPhone in 2024: Report

-San Francisco: Apple analyst Ming-Chi Kuo in a latest research note claimed that the Cupertino-based tech giant may launch its first foldable iPhone in 2024, compared to 2023 previously.
+San Francisco, Sep 21 (IANS) Apple analyst Ming-Chi Kuo in a latest research note claimed that the Cupertino-based tech giant may launch its first foldable iPhone in 2024, compared to 2023 previously.

 "We have revised our forecast to delay the launch of the iPhone with under-display fingerprint and the foldable iPhone to 2H23 and 2024, respectively, due to lower than expected development progress.
 We believe this will hurt iPhone shipments in 2022 and 2023," iMore quoted Kuo as saying.